 There’s a lot of talk on the internet in the entrepreneurial and real estate investing blogosphere regarding the Single-Member LLC.
 Some people seem to think they are completely worthless, while others prescribe them like aspirin for headache.
 However, as is almost always the case, neither extreme is correct.
 Single-Member LLC’s have their place in the spectrum of business entity choices, and whether such an entity is right for you will depend on the details of your own personal situation.

 As the name implies, a Single-Member LLC is simply a limited liability company with one owner (member), instead of multiple owners.

 Single-Member LLC Pros

-1) Asset Protection: as is the case with any LLC, the single-member LLC will act as a shield to protect your personal assets from the liabilities associated with the business conducted by the LLC.
-For example: if your LLC owns a rental property, and someone slips and falls on that property and wants to sue the property owner, that plaintiff will be required to sue the LLC, not you personally.
+- Asset Protection: as is the case with any LLC, the Single-Member LLC will act as a shield to protect your personal assets from the liabilities associated with the business conducted by the LLC.
+EXAMPLE: if your LLC owns a rental property, and someone slips and falls on that property and wants to sue the property owner, that plaintiff will be required to sue the LLC, not you personally.
 If the plaintiff ultimately wins the lawsuit, he or she will only be able to come after the assets owned by the LLC, not the LLC owner.
 The same protection applies to protect the owner from any debts of the LLC.

 Single-Member LLC Cons

 While effective in several situations, a single-member LLC is not a silver bullet that will cure all potential asset protection and tax planning problems.
+Their are lots of options and the Single-Member LLC could provide just the right weapon in your arsenal.
 It’s important to sit down with a competent legal and tax help to create a solution that is right for you and your goals.